- Many users encounter the This document is trying to access PDF error message when a PDF attempts to connect to an Internet site.

 How can I fix This document is trying to access PDF error?

 1. Change default PDF software to Adobe Reader/Acrobat

 - Open Adobe Acrobat Reader.

-- Go to Edit > Preferences.
+- Go to Edit, and select Preferences.

 - Under Application Startup, click on the button Select Default PDF Handler.

 - Click on the drop-down box and select Adobe Reader.

 - Click OK to exit out the dialogs.

 If you do not possess the Reader, considering installing it for free by following the link below.

 Adobe Acrobat ReaderAdobe Reader enables you to view and print PDF files and get rid of any other warning message.
 Try it out now!